Clearing Your Criminal Record

 Washington State Law authorizes a sentencing court to vacate a conviction for a gross misdemeanor or misdemeanor offense if certain criteria are met.
 These criteria can include the length of time since the case resolved, what sort of criminal matters remain pending, whether prior convictions have been vacated, and what type of offense or charge is sought to be vacated.

 It can be embarrassing and upsetting to divulge your criminal convictions to future employers.
 If you believe a conviction on your record is keeping you from getting the job you deserve, you need an attorney who can best serve your needs.
-If you are interested in clearing your record, pleasecontact one of our attorneys as soon as possible.
+If you are interested in clearing your record, please contact a Seattle criminal defense attorney as soon as possible.
 If your conviction is eligible, we can help you vacate that offense from your record and help you move on with your life.